marcinwiacek/requestor/readme.md

 Application for sending, analizing and testing requests.
 Designed as replacement for SoapUI, Ready API, Postman and many other tools.
-Written using nodeJS (=speed, code available, no problems with onboarding in some companies, support for all important features, etc.).
+Written using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).

 Allows for concurrent work.

 # Why another app?
-Because many existing apps were written years ago and are obsolete and horrible.
+Because many existing apps were written years ago and are obsolete and sometimes have horrible GUI.
 I say it with > 15 years of testing experience.

 # Ha, ha, license allows for using it for free, I don't need to pay
 Indeed.
-But don't expect all possible support.
+But don't expect all possible support in such situation.
 Time is money.

-# I want this and this
+# I want this and this function
 Wait or see previous point

 # Support